How You Can Optimize Your Logging Aggregation Costs

 Focus on concise logging formats

-If you are doing logging right, you are probably using structured logging (check out this post to learn more about why).
+If you are doing logging right, you are probably using structured logging.

 Your configuration might be including a lot more metadata, and if you go overboard with data enrichment you might find yourself increasing log sizes by a factor of 10 or more.
 Take a look at your log metadata and see if you can optimize it.